Preventing Bullying and Violence

 - Preventive education and building of social-emotional skills that address healthy relationships, as well as dating violence and adolescent social network influences on risky alcohol and drug use, are other key and engaging conversations that need to start in early adolescence.

-One of the key strategies is maintaining a positive school climate.
 When teachers and staff commit to prevent bullying and establishing teacher/student relationships, it’s been shown that there is less bullying, fighting and peer victimization.
 When students feel safe and supported in a school environment, they can focus on their academics and are less likely to display behavior problems. ((Meehan, Hughes, & Cavell, 2003).

 Prevention centers around teaching students about treating others with respect, but should also involve a range of measures that include parent training and meetings, improving yard supervision, incorporating non-punitive disciplinary methods, incorporating school conferences, and providing information for parents.